rispoli-lab/Deep-Learning-Breast-FGT/README.md

 # Deep-Learning-Breast-FGT
 The u-net deep learning python code is used to segment the breast FGT and fat tissue.
-The FGT % is calculated automatically with an 2D input breast MRI scan image
+The FGT % is calculated automatically from a testing image of a 2D input breast MRI scan image
 --------------
 1. creating mask
 --------------